Sri Ram Sena: 2011

 On 12 October 2011 a few Sri Ram Sena activists allegedly assaulted senior lawyer and social activist Prashant Bhushan in his Supreme Court chamber.
 The Sena leadership denied any involvement.
 Police determined that the attackers were not from Sri Ram Sena.

 The organisation's top aides were recorded on camera agreeing to vandalise an art exhibition in return for money in an undercover investigation by Tehelka.

 2012

 In January 2012, seven people were arrested in Bijapur, Karnataka, for raising Pakistan's national flag on a government building.
-They were charged with trying to create tension in the town, which has a sizeable Muslim population.
+They were charged with trying to create tension in the city, which has a sizeable Muslim population.
 According to the police, they were members of Sri Ram Sena, though the organization denied it.